-For all papers for which there is only one session, actual marks obtained by the candidates will be used for calculating the GATE 2022 Score.
-For papers in multi-sessions, normalized marks will be calculated corresponding to the raw marks obtained by a candidate and the GATE 2022 Score will be calculated based on the normalized marks.
+For all papers for which there is only one session, actual marks obtained by the candidates will be used for calculating the GATE 2023 Score.
+For papers in multi-sessions, normalized marks will be calculated corresponding to the raw marks obtained by a candidate (as explained in Section 6.1.1) and the GATE 2023 Score will be calculated based on the normalized marks.

-The GATE 2022 score will be computed using the formula given below.
+The GATE 2023 score will be computed using the formula given below.

-where
+where,